 • in more complex control assessments, IFRS 10 requires identification of the activities that most affect the investee’s returns and how they are directed

-• in simple assessments, it is sufficient to consider activities at the financial and policy level.
+• in simple assessments, it is sufficient to assess activities at the financial and policy level.

-If, after applying these considerations to the SBR exam question scenario, the outcome of the assessment of control is still unclear, other evidence must be considered, including:
+If, after applying the above to the SBR exam question scenario, the outcome of the assessment of control is still unclear, other evidence must be used, including:

-• ability to direct investee to act on investor’s behalf
+• the ability to direct investee to act on investor’s behalf;

-• key management personnel or the majority of governing body are related parties of investor
+• whether key management personnel or the majority of governing body are related parties of investor; and

 EXAMPLE